oauthstuff/draft-oauth-par/main.md

 # Privacy Considerations

 OAuth 2.0 is a complex and flexible framework with broad-ranging privacy implications due to the very nature of it having one entity intermediate user authorization to data access between two other entities.
 The privacy considerations of all of OAuth are beyond the scope of this document, which only defines an alternative way of initiating one message sequence in the larger framework.
-Using pushed authorization requests, however, may improve privacy by reducing the potential for inadvertent information disclosure since it passes the authorization request data directly between client and authorization server over a secure connection in the message-body of an HTTP request, rather than in the query component of a URL that passes through the user-agent in the clear.
+Using pushed authorization requests, however, may improve privacy by reducing the potential for inadvertent information disclosure since it passes the authorization request data directly between client and authorization server over a secure connection in the message-body of an HTTP request, rather than in the query component of a URL that passes through the user agent in the clear.

 # Acknowledgements {#Acknowledgements}